thriveth/lpbuilder/README.md

 lpbuilder
 =========

-Stand-alone version of the line profile builder of grism.
+Stand-alone version of the line profile builder of Pychelle.
-This is mainly to share a working version with the community that is easier to call and initialize than the full grism version and comes with suitable demo data.
-Development is still going on in grism, but of course suggestions etc. are welcome for this version too.
+This is mainly to share a working version with the community that is easier to call and initialize than the full Pychelle version and comes with suitable demo data.
+Development is still going on in Pychelle, but of course suggestions etc. are welcome for this version too.

 ![Screenshot](screenshot.png "Screenshot") ![Screenshot](screenshot2.png "Screenshot")